-Griffin Health recently honored Sarah LaClair, RN, Sharon Stahl, RN, and Terri Ryan, RN, with The DAISY Award for Extraordinary Nurses.
+Griffin Health, of Derby, recently honored Caitlyn Gaetani, RN, of Waterbury, and Elise Powell, RN, of Monroe, with The DAISY Award for Extraordinary Nurses.

 The award is part of the DAISY Foundation's mission to recognize the extraordinary, compassionate nursing care they provide patients and families every day.
 Each was nominated by a patient or fellow caregivers for their exemplary care.

-LaClair, a nurse in The Digestive Disorders Center at Griffin Hospital, was nominated by a patient for her professional and compassionate nature.
+Powell was nominated by a patient for her kind and supportive nature.

 Information about the DAISY Award is included in Griffin Health patient information packets and nomination forms are available online and at all Griffin Health locations.
 The award recipients are chosen by a committee at Griffin and the award is presented throughout the year.
 For more information, visit griffinhealth.org/daisy.

 The DAISY Foundation is a not-for-profit organization, established in memory of J. Patrick Barnes, by members of his family.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
 (DAISY is an acronym for Diseases Attacking the Immune System.)
 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of their patients and patient families.